 Handgear B Permit Information

-This summary provides a broad overview of the restrictions and requirements that apply to Handgear B permits.
+A broad overview of the restrictions and requirements that apply to Handgear B permits.
 The regulations summarized here may be found at 50 CFR Part 648.
 Please contact the Sustainable Fisheries Division at (978) 281-9315 for more information.

 What is a Handgear B permit?